itom-project/itom/docs/userDoc/source/02_installation/build_linux.rst

 ================

 This section describes how |itom| and its plugins are built on a linux system (tested on Ubuntu 12.04 (32bit), Kubuntu (Debian, KDE, 64bit) and Lubuntu).
 The general approach is similar to the other documentation in the install chapter that are mainly focussed on Windows.
+For building itom under Fedora, see the specific :ref:`Fedora help page <build-fedora>`.

 Necessary packages
 -------------------